St. Catharines Rowing Club

 Arthur Allen Briggs served as President of the St. Catharines Rowing Club following his election on April 22, 1913, and continued in the role through the 1914 term.
 His presidency came during a period when the Club was navigating the challenges of the pre–First World War era, requiring steady leadership and practical management.

 Born on November 27, 1852, in Tamworth, Staffordshire, England, Briggs was the son of Charles Briggs and Anne Byers Duffield.
 He immigrated to Canada in 1870, where he would go on to establish both his career and family.
 On October 31, 1882, he married Alice Harriet Mayou in Trois-Rivières, Quebec.
-Alice, born in England on July 12, 1857, remained his partner until her death in 1930.
+Alice, born in England on July 12, 1857.

 Professionally, Briggs worked as the manager of a paper mill, a position that reflected his experience in industrial management and operations.
 These skills translated well to his leadership of the Rowing Club, where organization and oversight were essential to maintaining facilities and programming.